AlterBBN v2: A public code for calculating Big-Bang nucleosynthesis constraints in alternative cosmologies: Input and output description

 \subsection{Effective reheating scenario}

 The program \texttt{alter\_reheating.x} computes the BBN abundances, errors and correlations in a cosmology scenario with reheating where dark energy and entropy are injected throughout the BBN epoch.
-It takes 5 to 9 input arguments ordered as $\kappa_\rho$, $n_\rho$, $\kappa_{\Sigma\mrm{r}}$, $n_{\Sigma\mrm{r}}$, the temperature cutoff for the injection in MeV and possibly $\kappa_s$, $n_s$, $\kappa_\Sigma$ and $n_\Sigma$ (see Section \ref{subsec.entropy_inj}).
+It takes 5 to 10 input arguments ordered as $\kappa_\rho$, $n_\rho$, $\kappa_{\Sigma\mrm{r}}$, $n_{\Sigma\mrm{r}}$, the temperature cutoff for the injection in MeV and possibly $\kappa_s$, $n_s$, $\kappa_\Sigma$ and $n_\Sigma$ (see Section \ref{subsec.entropy_inj}), and the integration method.
 Running the program with: \texttt{./alter\_reheating 0 0 1 6 0.01} returns: \texttt{

 Excluded by BBN constraints (conservative limits) Excluded by BBN constraints (chi2 including correlations) }